serverless/serverless/docs/02-providers/aws/events/01-apigateway.md

 You can override the detauls status codes supplied by serverless if you need to change the default code, add/remove codes, or change the templates and selection process that dictates what code is returned.

+If you specify a status code with a pattern of '' that will become the default response code.
+See below on how to change the default to 201 for post requests.

+If you omit any default status code.
+A standard default 200 status code will be generated for you.

 ```yml
 functions:
   create: